jwbruce/libopencm3-examples/examples/stm32/l0/nucleo-l031k6/README.md

 This folder contains assorted example projects for libopencm3 targeting the Nucleo-L031K6 (STM32L031K6) evaluation board from ST Microelectronics.

+The STM32L031K6 is a member of ST Microelectronics' access line ultra-low-power 32-bit MCU Arm-based Cortex-M0+, with 32KB Flash, 8KB SRAM, 1KB EEPROM, ADC

 The libopencm3 project aims to create an open-source firmware library for various ARM Cortex-M microcontrollers.